-The West Sweden forum for circular business models was set three challenges that organisations can get their teeth into.
-One example was a challenge concerning inventories for up around two years ago, and we quickly identified four focus areas, one of which was the construction sector.
+The West Sweden forum for circular business models was set up around two years ago, and we quickly identified four focus areas, one of which was the construction sector.
 Since then, we have concentrated on recycling and building materials.
-The first initiatives have been aimed at fewer organisayour organisation that you can work on. tions so that we can provide concrete, solid support, in order There is a lot to learn about considering new approaches to encourage changes in everyday practices.
-That is kind of and challenging existing processes, not to mention working our focus right now, on establishing concrete measures.
-It is across organisational boundaries, with everyone sharing important that the whole value chain joins in with the transiknowledge and lessons along the way. tion.
-The focus is sometimes directed at individual actors, but How can you support other regions? they cannot bring about change in their own.
-They are welcome to take as much from us as they want and What are the important points to bear in mind?
+The first initiatives have been aimed at fewer organisations so that we can provide concrete, solid support, in order to encourage changes in everyday practices.
+That is kind of our focus right now, on establishing concrete measures.
+It is important that the whole value chain joins in with the transition.
+The focus is sometimes directed at individual actors, but they cannot bring about change in their own.
+What are the important points to bear in mind?

 Material extraction has a negative impact on biodiversity, and the construction sector is one of the most material-intensive industries we have.
 There is an incredible amount of material wastage right from the production phase, for example.
 We have worked hard on recycling, but we also need to be better at working on product development and the design phase.
 We have to make efficient use of resources, and the material's value must be maintained over its long life, including once the building has served its purpose.
 When a building is being designed, we need to think about how it can be taken apart later and how, during its lifetime, it can adapt to many different activities.
 The key is to bring different stakeholders into the mix to solve this together.
 I want to see more of a focus on product development and design, doing things properly from the start, instead of focusing just on dealing with the waste.
 Think planning, logistics and optimisation.
 And the right material in the right place.
 How will this affect economic growth?
 Isn't building less the opposite of progress?

 The opposite?
 I don't know about that.
 People like to say so, but you should also bear in mind that if we get better at recycling as part of a circular system, we are likely to end up with a larger local market based around reuse and recycling.
 Incredible amounts of material are currently produced somewhere else.
 If we can create a recycling market on a larger scale in Västra Götaland, we will actually be repatriating many jobs.
 So there might be losses on the one hand and gains on the other.
 We should also value more than just the economic considerations.
 What lessons can other regions learn?